-Hiroshi Kiyotake ‘s biography is that he’s the age of 27, and he was born at Oita Prefecture.
+Hiroshi Kiyotake was born at Oita prefecture in 1989 (Age 27).
 Koki Kiyotake of the JEF United Ichihara Chiba is his little brother.
-Hiroshi Kiyotake began playing football from the elementary school, and he was playing in the cantera of the Oita Trinita of the J-League.
+Hiroshi Kiyotake began playing football from the elementary school, and he was playing in the Oita Trinita’s cantera of J-League.
 He was a Midfielder and broke into the first team in 2008.

-Then why did Kiyotake decide to play in Japan?
-He got married and had a son who was born in 2011.
+His family is that Kiyotake married with Japanese woman (his wife is ordinary people) and had a son who was born in 2011.
 When he transferred to the Nurnberg, his son was six months after birth.
-So Kiyotake went to Germany alone, and since about five years he has lived away from his family.
-He would want to play in Japan for spending time with his family.
+So Kiyotake went to Germany and Spain alone, and since about five years he has lived away from his family.
+So he would want to play in Cerezo for spending time with his family.